albertocarm/bayescores/README.md

   are weighted more heavily than less critical ones (e.g., skin disorders).

-In our example, let’s say the experimental arm ended up with a harm score of 2.7495, versus 1.877 for control.
+Let’s say the experimental arm ended up with a harm score of 3.147, versus 2.007 for control.
 (Truth be told, these numbers dance around a little — it’s a simulation — but you get the idea.)
-What matters is the pattern: the experimental drug is clearly more toxic.
-The real question is: how much more is too much?
+What matters is the
+pattern: the experimental drug is clearly more toxic.
+The real question
+is: how much more is too much?

 ------------------------------------------------------------------------